Faculty Wishing to Help a Student

 - You can discuss your concerns with the student and listen for the response.
-Talking about a problem or labeling a crisis does not make it worse.
+Talking about a problem or labeling it a crisis does not make it worse.
 It is the first step to resolving it.

 - You may call the Office of the Dean of Students at (757) 221-2510 to let them know of your concern.
 This office is often the best position to gather information from a number of different sources.
 The Dean of Students can also intervene if there is sufficient concern.
 Click on the “Report Issues and Concerns” button on the Dean of Student’s webpage and submit the “General Student Welfare Concern” form.

 - You can make a referral to the Counseling Center by talking with the student, and then calling us to let us know what you are concerned about.
 It is helpful for us to have information about what the student may be struggling with even if it is difficult for them to tell us right away.
 Keep in mind that when you make a referral we tell you whether the student came in without their permission.
 However, you can follow up by asking the student about their experience.
 If the student is dissatisfied because of something we may have done, and may not return, please let us know.
 If they refuse to return because of their own reason don't give up.
 If your concerns persist revisit your referral from time to time.

 - If you have immediate concerns about a student's safety, stay with the student and notify Campus Police at (757) 221-4596 immediately.
-The Dean of Students Office, Counseling Center, and the Campus Police will then implement the university's suicide prevention policy.
+The Office of the Dean of Students, Counseling Center, and the Campus Police will then implement the university's suicide prevention policy.
 An immediate evaluation by additional mental health professionals will be arranged.

 Issues to Consider